Anti-collision Technologies for Unmanned Aerial Vehicles: Recent Advances and Future Trends: Introduction

-Firstly, UAVs fly in the three-dimensional space.
+{Firstly, UAVs fly in the three-dimensional (3-D) space.
 The complex trajectory of UAVs and the complex positional relationship between obstacles and UAVs bring great difficulty to the design of anti-collision algorithms.
-Secondly, UAVs will face more kinds of obstacles compared with ground vehicles.
-Not only the objects on ground such as trees, mountains and buildings, but also flying objects such as birds and aircraft will bring great danger to UAVs.
-Finally, most of the obstacles faced by UAV are dynamic.
-The obstacle avoidance system needs to respond quickly according to the current situation and predict the trajectory of obstacles.
+Secondly, UAVs will face more kinds of obstacles compared with ground vehicles, including not only the objects {on ground} such as trees, mountains, and buildings, but also flying objects such as birds and aircraft.
+Finally, most of the obstacles faced by UAVs are dynamic.
+The obstacle avoidance system needs to respond quickly according to the current situation and predict the trajectories of obstacles.

-The existing anti-collision technologies are mostly for ground vehicles.
-However, Compared with UAVs, the anti-collision techniques for ground vehicles have the following features.
-Firstly, Ground vehicles move in the two-dimensional space, which are usually in the same plane as obstacles.
-Secondly, The obstacles faced by ground vehicles are mainly trees, cars and buildings.
+{The existing anti-collision technologies are mostly for ground vehicles \cite{ground1,ground2, ground3}.} Compared with UAVs, the anti-collision techniques for ground vehicles have the following features.
+Firstly, {ground} vehicles move in the two-dimensional (2-D) space, which are usually in the same plane as obstacles.
+Secondly, {the} obstacles faced by ground vehicles are mainly trees, cars, and buildings.
 The kinds of obstacles of ground vehicles are smaller than that of UAVs.
 Finally, for ground vehicles, the prediction of collision is relatively simple.
-The existing anti-collision technologies for ground vehicles are difficult to meet the requirements of UAVs’ anti-collision system.
-However, some of the anti-collision technologies for ground vehicles such as obstacle sensing methods can be enhanced and applied to UAVs since there are similarities between the procedures of UAVs’ and ground vehicles’ anti-collision process.
-Academia and industry have paid much attention on the anti-collision technologies of UAVs.
-In this article, we summarize the existing anti-collision technologies to provide the guidelines for related researches.
+The existing anti-collision technologies for ground vehicles are difficult to satisfy the requirements of the anti-collision system for UAVs. {Nevertheless}, some of the anti-collision technologies for ground vehicles such as obstacle sensing methods can be enhanced and applied to UAVs.} Academia and industry have paid much attention on the anti-collision technologies of UAVs.
+In this article, we summarize the existing anti-collision technologies to provide guidelines for related researches.